jeffbski/redux-logic/docs/where-business-logic.md

   type, // required str, regex, array of str/regex, use '*' for all cancelType, // string, regex, array of strings or regexes

-  // limiting - optionally define one of these latest, // only take latest, default false debounce, // debounce for N ms, default 0 throttle, // throttle for N ms, default 0
+  // limiting - optionally define any of these debounce, // debounce for N ms, default 0 throttle, // throttle for N ms, default 0 latest, // only take latest, default false

   // Put your business logic into one or more of these
   // execution phase hooks.